colbsa/MusserSR.org/about-maps.md

 {% contentfor sidebar %}

-{% picture thumb /img/map-compass.jpeg --img class="img-fluid rounded mb-2" %}
+{% picture thumb /img/map-compass.jpeg --img class="img-fluid rounded mb-2" --alt Two people using a map and compass in the woods %}

 {% endcontentfor %}